Residues of manifolds: Introduction

 On the other hand, Brylinski proposed another regularization of the divergent integral $\iint_{K\times K}|x-y|^{-2}dxdy$ using the analytic continuation (\cite{B}).
 Let $z$ be a complex variable, and consider

 It is well-defined on $\R z>-1$, where it becomes a holomorphic function of $z$.
-Expanding the domain to the whole complex plane by the analytic continuation yields a meromorphic function with only possible simple poles at $z=-1,-3,\dots$.
-Brylinski called this the beta function of the knot, since it is represented by Euler's beta function when the knot is a round circle.
-We denote it by $B_K(z)$.
-When $z=-2$ $B_K(-2)=E(K)$.
+A meromorphic function can be obtained by extending the domain to the whole complex plane by means of analytic continuation.
+It has only simple poles at negative odd integers.
+Brylinski called it the {\em beta function of knot} since it is represented by Euler's beta function when the knot is a round circle.
+Let it be denoted by $B_K(z)$.
+Then the energy $E(K)$ is equal to $B_K(-2)$.
 Fuller and Vemuri extended this to closed submanifolds $M$ of Euclidean space.
 In this case, $B_M(z)$ has possible simple poles at $z=-m-2j$ where $m=\dim M$ and $j=0,1,2, \dots$ (\cite{FV}).

-In \cite{OS2} we extend it to compact bodies $\dom$.
-In this case $B_\dom(z)$ has possible simple poles at $z=-n,-n-1-2j$ $(n=\dim \dom, j=0,1,2,\dots)$.
-We show that $B_\dom(z)$ and $B_{\pO}(z)$ are independent as functionals from the space of compact bodies to the space of meromorphic functions (\ref{subsubsection_indep_B_dom_B_pO}).
+As was noticed in \cite{OS2}, Hadamard regularization and regularization via analytic continuation yield essentially the same thing.
+Specifically, $B_X(z)$ has a pole at $z_0$ if and only if the $\log$ term appears in Hadamard regularization of $\iint_{X\times X}|x-y|^{z_0}\,dv(x)dv(y)$, and the coefficient of which coincides with the residue of $B_X$ at $z_0$.